 \begin{remark} \rm In assumption $(\mathbf{A7})$, we only need to assume $\kappa_\ast>0$ in the three-dimensional case.
-This is due to the other two stronger assumptions $(\mathbf{A8})$ and $(\mathbf{A9})$ needing to be imposed in the proof of the instantaneous strict separation property in three dimensions.
-We refer to \cite[Remark 2.4]{LvWu-4} for more details. \end{remark}
+This is because the other two stronger assumptions $(\mathbf{A8})$ and $(\mathbf{A9})$ need to be imposed in the proof of the instantaneous strict separation property in three dimensions (see \cite[Remark 2.4]{LvWu-4} for further details). \end{remark}